tonaljs/tonal/README.md

 ### Scales

+Basically it contains different .json dictionaries to generate scales from scale names.
+By default `tonal/scale/scale` load all the scales.
+You can reduce the size of the code choosing a lighter dictionary.

 Complete scale module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/scale.md)

 ### Chords

 Complete chord module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/chord.md)

+### Score

+This has functions to parse and manipulate music events (notes, chords or whatever with position and duration).

+Complete score module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/score.md)

 ### Time

-A module with functions to work with time.
-You can parse time measures, or work with note durations.
+A module with functions to work with time values.
+You can parse time meters (time signature), or work with note durations.

 A complete duration module documentation is [here](https://github.com/danigb/tonal/blob/master/docs/duration.md)